Bengaluru techie’s wife told him to end his life, UP judge allegedly 'laughed'

 An FIR has been registered in Bengaluru against four individuals following the suicide of 34-year-old techie, who accused his wife, her relatives, and a judge of harassment and corruption in a detailed suicide note.

-Bengaluru techie’s brother, Bikas Kumar, filed the complaint at the Marathahalli police station, naming his wife Nikita Singhania, her mother Nisha, her brother Anurag, and her uncle Sushil.
+Bengaluru techie’s brother, Bikas Kumar, filed the complaint at the Marathahalli police station, naming his wife, her mother, her brother, and her uncle.
 The note also mentioned a family court judge in Jaunpur, Uttar Pradesh, alleging misconduct and bias in his rulings, PTI reported.

 (Also Read: Bengaluru suicide case: Judge demanded ₹5 lakh to 'settle the case', claims techie's father)